brct-james/apricate/README.md

 - Monitor list of assistants or specific assistant with `/api/my/assistants` and `/api/my/assistants/{uuid}`
 - Islands which contain an X-Y grid of Locations from -100 to 100, with each Island separated by sailing lanes connected to Ports in each island
 - Locations are farms or towns, and may hold NPCs or a market.
-- Plant plants in farm plots
+- Plant plants in farm plots, grow plants, and harvest them to your local warehouse

 ---